amirsciammas/interview-mlops-engineer/README.md

 from tensorflow import keras
 ```

 Mainly `tensorflow` and `numpy` (this one is a sub dependency of tensorflow).
-We could ask the author of the notebook the versions that were used in the development but lets assume that the latest versions were used, so lets install them.
+We could ask the author of the notebook the versions that were used in the development but let's assume that the latest versions were used, so let's install them.

 ```bash
 pip install tensorflow
 ```

-Now lets make this a little more reproducible by getting the exact versions and creating a `requirements_model.txt`:
+Now let's make this a little more reproducible by getting the exact versions and creating a `requirements_model.txt`:

 ```bash
 pip freeze | grep -E 'tensorflow=|keras|numpy' > requirements_model.txt